dafyddcrosby/panoptimon-cookbook/README.md

 Vagrant
 =======

 A basic Vagrantfile is provided with the intent to provide a means to quickly get Panoptimon up & running.
 It is expected a Vagrant box will be available, refer to Vagrant's [documentation](http://vagrantup.com/v1/docs/boxes.html) for more information.
-Certain configuration settings may not suite your environment, update where appropriate.
+Certain configuration settings may not suit your environment, update where appropriate.

 ## Attributes

 All attributes within the Vagrantfile are identical to the attributes described above.